-9 Best Cold Therapy Machines for Speedy Recovery
+2025 Review: Best Cold Therapy Machines for Surgery, Injury & Knee Recovery

-Whether you’re healing from an injury, surgery, or a difficult workout, cold therapy machines can help speed your recovery and get you back on your feet faster.
-Plus, these machines offer a wide variety of benefits, from boosting the immune system to reducing inflammation—all of which can help expedite the healing process.
+Whether you're healing from an injury, surgery, or a difficult workout, cold therapy machines can help speed your recovery and get you back on your feet faster.
+Plus, these machines offer a wide variety of benefits, from boosting the immune system to reducing inflammation, all of which can help expedite the healing process.
 There are a lot of options on the market and sifting through them all can be confusing.
-What features matter most?
+What features matter most in a cold therapy device?
 Use the following guide to choose the best cold therapy machines for your needs.

-You’ve likely used an ice pack to treat a sore or swollen area.
+You've likely used an ice pack to treat a sore or swollen area.
 Doctors and fitness trainers often recommend cold therapy via ice packs.
 The problem with ice packs is that they melt quickly, which means you need to have multiple on hand and keep them in rotation to really get the full effects.
+At best, ice packs can only offer temporary pain relief.
 Cold therapy machines are an answer to this issue.
 They deliver consistent cold therapy to the area for optimal healing—no running back and forth to the freezer.

 Studies have also proven the effectiveness and usefulness of using a cryotherapy ice machine.
 Researchers found that patients recovering from knee surgery experienced equal results when using ice packs and ice therapy machines with physical therapy.
-However, those using cold therapy devices reported feeling more satisfied with the cold therapy and used cold therapy more consistently than those relying on ice packs. [*]
+However, those using cold therapy devices reported feeling more satisfied with the cold therapy and used cold therapy more consistently than those relying on ice packs.
+Using a cold therapy unit in addition to other treatments, like physical therapy, cold wraps, and compression therapy can provide a more complete therapy system and even better results.

 How Does a Cold Therapy Machine Work?

 In your body, the cold temperatures reduce nerve activity by slowing blood flow to the area.
 This decreases inflammation and swelling.
-Unlike an ice pack, a cold therapy machine can deliver ice therapy to your entire injury, as the wrap can go all the way around your arm, leg, or other affected area.
+Unlike an ice pack, a cold therapy machine can deliver ice therapy to your entire injury, as the cold wrap can go all the way around your arm, leg, or other affected area.
+These machines work by cycling ice water through the pad or wrap to provide consistent temperatures close to what an ice pack provides, but continuously.
+They can be used in physical therapy, at home and anytime you need additional relief.
+The cold water is continuously cooled, so it maintains effectiveness throughout treatment.

 What Are the Benefits of Using Ice Therapy Machines?